01 of 04

 Hoop Embroidery Fabric Like a Pro

 One of the most basic tools in an embroiderer's toolkit is an embroidery hoop.
-They keep your fabric taut as you work, which makes stitching much easier.
+It keeps your fabric taut as you work, which makes stitching much easier.
 Learning how to use a hoop is simple, but it's helpful to know how to set up your hoop for the best results.

 The secret to working in an embroidery hoop is to have the right amount of tension on your fabric.
 In some situations, you will want your fabric very tight, while other times it's best to have some give.
 Either way, it's important that the tension remains the same so your stitches end up as even as possible.